vtexdocs/dev-portal-content/docs/guides/Checkout/shopping-cart-section-api-quick-start-guides/add-service-to-the-cart.md

 hidePaginationPrevious: false
 hidePaginationNext: false
 ---
-A service, also known as offering, is an item that may come with a product, optionally and with an additional cost.
+A service, also known as an offering, is an item that may come with a product, optionally and with an additional cost.
 It is used to assign a value of an additional service to an SKU, as a gift packaging.

 You can add a service to a shopping cart by using the [Checkout API](https://developers.vtex.com/docs/api-reference/checkout-api).
 To do so, follow the sections below.